LeRoy Homer Jr.: Career and personal life

 He entered the United States Air Force Academy as a member of the class of 1987.
 As an upperclassman, he was a member of Cadet Squadron 31.
 He graduated on May 27, 1987, and was commissioned as a second lieutenant in the U.S. Air Force.

 After completing his USAF pilot training in 1988, he was assigned to McGuire Air Force Base in New Jersey, flying a Lockheed C-141 Starlifter.
 While on active duty, he served in the Gulf War and later supported operations in Somalia.
 He received many commendations, awards and medals during his military career.
 In 1993, he was named the Twenty-First Air Force "Aircrew Instructor of the Year".
 Homer achieved the rank of captain before his honorable discharge from active duty in 1995 and his acceptance of a reserve commission in order to continue his career as an Air Force officer.

 Homer continued his military career as a member of the U.S. Air Force Reserve, initially as a C-141 instructor pilot with the 356th Airlift Squadron at Wright-Patterson Air Force Base in Ohio, then subsequently as an Academy Liaison Officer, recruiting potential candidates for both the Air Force Academy and the Air Force Reserve Officer Training Corps.
 During his time in the Air Force Reserve, he achieved the rank of major.

 Homer continued his flying career by joining United Airlines in May 1995.
 He briefly worked as a flight engineer, before becoming a First Officer on the Boeing 757/Boeing 767 in 1996, where he remained until his death.

 Homer married his wife, Melodie, on May 24, 1998, and his daughter, Laurel, was born in late November 2000.
-They resided together in Marlton, New Jersey.
+They resided together in the Marlton of Evesham Township, New Jersey.